 The effects of acupuncture can also be long-lasting (for up to 6 months).
 Numerous scientific research studies have demonstrated that acupuncture can help to alleviate pain, including chronic low-back pain, neck pain, as well as osteoarthritis and knee pain.
 In addition, studies have also shown that acupuncture can be used to decrease the frequency and even prevent tension headaches and migraines.

 Chronic pain is defined as any pain lasting more than 3 months.
-Chronic pain can vary in intensity from mild to severe and can arise from different causes and illnesses, such as physical injury or chronic conditions such as arthritis.
+A chronic headache specialist says, Chronic pain can vary in intensity from mild to severe and can arise from different causes and illnesses, such as physical injury or chronic conditions such as arthritis.
 It can also affect different parts of the body, including the spine, joints and tissues.
-There are many available treatments for chronic pain, and they typically selected depending on the underlying condition or cause of pain.
+There are many available chronic migraine headaches treatment, and they typically selected depending on the underlying condition or cause of pain.